DonTseTse/bash_commons/string_handling.md

 ### get_absolute_path()
 Transforms `$1` in a absolute filepath if it's relative.
-The directory used is `$2` if defined, the current working directory otherwise.
+Uses `$2` as directory if defined, the current working directory otherwise.

-The path $1 and the optional root directory $2 don't have to exist
+The path `$1` and the optional root directory `$2` don't have to exist
 <table>
 	<tr><td rowspan="2"><b>Param.</b></td>
 		<td align="center"><code>$1</code></td><td width="90%">path to "absolutify" if necessary</td></tr>